 - Latinvex 50 – Top International Firms in Latin America 2016 – Ranked as a leading international firm in Latin America, ranked highly in Banking & Finance, and FCPA and Fraud, Corporate / M&A

-- The Legal 500 Latin America 2016 – Ranked as a leading international firm in corporate and M&A, and also recommended for FCPA, anti-corruption and internal investigations with three Ropes & Gray partners recognized
+- The Legal 500 Latin America 2016 – Ranked as a leading international firm in corporate and M&A, and also recommended for FCPA, anti-corruption and internal investigations with two Ropes & Gray partners recognized

 - American Lawyer’s 2014 Global Legal Awards – “Global M&A Deal of the Year (LatAm/Mexico)” for the sale of Satélites Mexicanos to Eutelsat Communications